 Here are some other signs that may indicate your rabbit is feeling under the weather:

 - Abnormal droppings – smaller, irregularly shaped droppings or droppings strung together with fur may indicate a problem

-- Abnormal breathing sounds, such as sneezing, wheezing or heaving respiration – may indicate allergies or an upper respiratory problem
+- Abnormal sounds, such as sneezing or laboured breathing – may indicate allergies or an upper respiratory problem

-- Salivating or traces of food around their mouth – often a sign of tooth problems
+- Slobbering – usually a sign of tooth problems

 - Bald areas/hair loss – could be caused by skin mites

-- Crust or wax in the ears – again, could be due to ear mites or infection
+- Crust or wax in the ears – again, could be down to mites

 - Overgrown teeth/teeth grinding – loud teeth grinding can be a sign of pain